syntaxfm/website/shows/432 - Potluck.md

 url: https://traffic.libsyn.com/syntax/Syntax_-_432.mp3
 ---

-In this episode of Syntax, Wes and Scott answer your questions about selling themes, which browser to use, where to keep your 2FA codes, Remxi vs Svelte Kit, and more!
+In this episode of Syntax, Wes and Scott answer your questions about selling themes, which browser to use, where to keep your 2FA codes, Remix vs Svelte Kit, and more!

 ## Sentry - Sponsor